APPLICATION DEADLINE AUGUST 31, 2021

 SCHOLARSHIP/ WORK EXCHANGE DUTY SELECTIONS

-Recipients are required to complete 6 work hours to be eligible for the discounted rate of $250.
+Recipients are required to complete 6 work hours to be eligible for the discounted rate of $250 or full scholarship.
 Duties will be assigned on a first come/first serve basis.
 You will receive confirmation of your duties by email.

 Please indicate your three choices in order of your preference: 1, 2, 3 and leave a zero for the options you do not want.